Downsize (automobile): Mid-size (K-platform, 1981)

 For the 1981 model year, Chrysler would adopt a much more radical form of downsizing, replacing the Dodge Aspen and Plymouth Volaré with the Dodge Aries/Plymouth Reliant.
 Known as the Chrysler K-cars, they were the first front-wheel drive cars developed entirely within the company.
-In comparison to their predecessors, the K-Cars shed over 28 inches of body length, 13 inches of wheelbase (at 99.6 inches, only 1.2" longer than the subcompact Dodge Omni/Plymouth Horizon), and up to 1,200 pounds of curb weight (depending on model).
+In comparison to their predecessors, the K-Cars shed over 28 in of body length, 13 in of wheelbase (at 100 in, only about 1 in longer than the subcompact Dodge Omni/Plymouth Horizon), and up to 1,200 lb of curb weight (depending on model).
 Though far smaller than their predecessors in exterior footprint, interior dimensions changed little, with 6-passenger seating remaining intact; the Reliant and Aries were classified as mid-size vehicles by the EPA.

 Alongside the Dodge Aries and Plymouth Reliant, over 40 vehicles were derived from the K platform from 1981 to 1995 (not including minivans) in several size segments.
 Due to its large number of derivatives, Chrysler would replace the K platform in the compact, mid-size, and full-size segments (with the PL, JA, and LH platforms, respectively).